• Learn with me

 I used little red bells on this wreath since I didn't have any red berries!

 • Ornaments - It's difficult to fill a tree with 100% natural ornaments, so it's totally okay to add others.
-If you want to keep a cohesive look, go for ornaments with natural colors and muted hues.
+If you want to keep a cohesive look, go for ornaments with natural colors and muted hues, like these air dry clay ornaments.

 • Vases - Use naturally colored or clear glass vases to hold any flowers or greenery.